anjaustin/secure-docker-with-tls/README.md

 EOL
 ```

-Now, we can reload the system daemon and restart `docker.service`.
+Now, we restart the `docker.service`.

 ```bash
 sudo systemctl restart docker
 ```

-Next, from your `~/.docker/tls` directory, test your connection with TLS.
+Next, from within your `~/.docker/tls` directory, test your connection with TLS.

 ```bash
 docker --tlsverify \